 With the use of bicycles becoming increasing popular in Massachusetts, the number of reported bike accidents has dramatically risen in recent years.
 For this reason, many cities such as Boston are creating designated bicycle lanes in an effort to make biking safe and reduce the number of bike accident related injuries and fatalities.
 While bike lanes have become part of a nationwide effort to increase bike safety, they may also pose new risks to cyclists and pedestrians alike.

-The Boston bicycle accident attorneys at Bellotti Law Group, P.C. understand the dangers that many bicyclists and pedestrians may face as a result of designated bike lanes.
+The Boston bike lane accident attorneys at Bellotti Law Group, P.C. understand the dangers that many bicyclists and pedestrians may face as a result of designated bike lanes.
 Our experienced bike crash lawyers are committed to holding negligent parties accountable for the injuries they cause to bicyclists.Boston’s Designated Bike Lanes

 According to Boston’s Bike Safety Report, there are currently more than 60 miles of bike lanes throughout the city.
 A bike lane is a designated route on a roadway for the exclusive use of bicycles and is often separated by a solid bright white line, pavement coloring or other symbol.
 Motorists should not drive in a designated bike lane unless they are turning.
 Drivers are also prohibited from stopping or parking in a bike lane, which is punishable by fine.Bicycle-Motorist Bike Lane Accidents

 Although bicycle lanes are often a better alternative than bicycles sharing lanes with cars on the roads, they still have their own risks.
 Since the bike lanes are usually adjacent to roads, yet not separated, there is still a high risk for bike accidents involving motor vehicles.
-Some bike advocates argue that motorists may even be less aware of bicyclists when they are traveling in a bicycle lane versus sharing a lane on a road.
+Many bike lane accident attorneys in the Boston area believe that motorists may even be less aware of bicyclists when they are traveling in a bicycle lane versus sharing a lane on a road.
 This can be extremely dangerous in intersections and when vehicles are turning.